 Prof. Dr. Christian Hackenberger (Berlin) in recognition of his highly acclaimed and innovative work on chemoselective ligation and the efficient synthesis of protein-protein and protein-carbohydrate conjugates

-Dr. Hans-Dieter Arndt (Dortmund) in recognition of his highly acclaimed contributions to synthesis-assisted chemical biology, in particular his organic synthetic and molecular biology work in the field of cyclic thiopeptide antibiotics
+Dr. Hans-Dieter Arndt (Dortmund) in recognition of his highly acclaimed contributions to synthesis-assisted chemical biology, in particular his organic-synthetic and molecular biological work in the field of cyclic thiopeptide antibiotics

-Prof. Dr. Nicolai Cramer (Zurich) in recognition of his highly acclaimed and innovative work on selective transition metal-catalyzed bond activation with ring opening and the efficient synthesis of complex natural and active ingredients
+Prof. Dr. Nicolai Cramer (Zurich) in recognition of his highly acclaimed and innovative work on selective transition metal-catalyzed bond activation through ring opening and the efficient synthesis of complex natural products and active ingredients

-Dr. Peter Spiteller (Munich) in recognition of his highly acclaimed work on the isolation and structural elucidation of novel metabolites of higher fungi and their ecological function in defense against predators
+Dr. Peter Spiteller (Munich) in recognition of his highly acclaimed work on the isolation and structural elucidation of novel metabolites of higher fungi and their ecological function in defense against herbivores

 Prof. Dr. Magnus Rueping (Frankfurt a.
 M.) in recognition of his groundbreaking contributions in the highly competitive field of organocatalysis, in particular his work on enantioselective BrØnsted acid catalysis

-Dr. Lutz Ackermann (Munich) in recognition of his highly acclaimed development of air-stable phosphine oxides as preligands for Pd-, Ni-, and Ru-catalyzed cross-coupling reactions of chlorine aromatics
+Dr. Lutz Ackermann (Munich) in recognition of his highly acclaimed development of air-stable phosphine oxides as preligands for Pd-, Ni- and Ru-catalyzed cross-coupling reactions of chloroaromatics

-Prof. Dr. Martin Oestreich (Münster) in recognition of his innovative contributions to asymmetric synthesis, especially with the help of bicyclic organosilicon compounds with Si-based chirality
+Prof. Dr. Martin Oestreich (Münster) in recognition of his innovative contributions to asymmetric synthesis, in particular using bicyclic organosilicon compounds with Si-based chirality

 Dr. Frank Glorius (Mülheim) in recognition of his design of bis(oxazoline)-derived carbene ligands for organometallic catalysis and his asymmetric hydrogenation of chirally modified pyridines